 If you are short on time, you can fly in to the town of Balmaceda, which allows easy access to the attractions of the region.
 In this area we recommend the rustic lodges of Mallín Colorado.

-This sample itinerary will give you an idea of what is possible when you travel in Northern Patagonia, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Northern Patagonia, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.